 To accept or decline your admission offer, please respond to your SIPA offer of admission through SIPA's application system.
-If you plan to enroll, we require you to submit the Statement of Intent form and a non-refundable $2,000 USD deposit by the deadline date.
+If you plan to enroll, we require you to submit the Enrollment Response form and a non-refundable $2,000 USD deposit by the deadline date.

 We cannot guarantee you a space in the incoming class if you do not respond by the enrollment date indicated in your admission letter.

 An applicant accepted into the School of International and Public Affairs is required to submit a $2,000 USD deposit to the university by the deadline stated in the acceptance letter.
 The deposit is credited toward the student's tuition upon matriculation and is nonrefundable.
 Under no circumstances can the acceptance deposit be waived.
 Students who fail to remit their deposit by the deadline forfeit their place in the entering class.
 Students who make deposits but do not enroll on the agreed date lose their deposits.